-The Substance Abuse and Mental Health Services Administration‘s (SAMHSA) mission is to reduce the impact of substance abuse and mental illness on America’s communities.
-In order to achieve this mission, SAMHSA has identified 6 Strategic Initiatives focused on leading change to better meet the behavioral health care needs of individuals, communities, and service providers.
+The mission of the Substance Abuse and Mental Health Services Administration (SAMHSA) is to reduce the impact of substance abuse and mental illness on America’s communities.
+In order to achieve this mission, SAMHSA has identified five (5) Priority Areas to better meet the behavioral health care needs of individuals, communities, and service providers.

-The U.S. HHS Health Resources and Services Administration (HRSA) is the primary Federal agency for improving access to health care services for people who are uninsured, isolated or medically vulnerable.
+The Health Resources and Services Administration (HRSA) is the primary federal agency for improving health care to people who are isolated, economically or medically vulnerable.
 Its mission is to improve health and achieve health equity through access to quality services, a skilled health workforce and innovative programs.